How it all started

 We have done our work through the support of individual donations and civilian support- direct action work.
 Please continue your support to help us save lives!

-Michael Cecil (Chairman & voluntary skipper)
+Michael Cecil (Chairman and voluntary skipper)

 "I joined Joby Fox and Jude Bennett in January 2016.
 My initial task was to prepare our rescue boat “Mo Chara” for rescue operations and putting operating procedures and training regimes in place.